pol-ucd/SegmenterProject/data/Polyp Segmentation/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 787 images.
-Polyp-normal are annotated in COCO Segmentation format.
+Polyp-normal are annotated in SAM 2 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)